-How much traffic do I need to start making full-time income money from my site?
+How much traffic do I need to start making a full-time income from my site?

 That's a very common question that almost every new blogger or webmaster is going to ask at one point of another, and today I'm going to answer it.

 That's it.
 That's the answer guys.
 I can finish this post right now and be done with it, but you would be leaving here with a number that means nothing to you.
 So let me explain why 100,000 page views is such an important milestone for any blog.

 It's a long read so you might want to save this to Pinterest to come back to later.

 Everyone instinctively knows there's a correlation between the amount of traffic a site gets to the amount they earn.
 You can't make money if there's no one going to your site, that's pretty easy to understand.